 Hi!
-I am an audio researcher by profession.
-On a regular day, I use machine learning techniques to analyze the contents of audio and speech signals.
+I am a researcher by profession.
+On a regular day, I use machine learning techniques to analyze and understand the contents of audio and speech signals.

 I obtained my PhD in 2020 from the Tampere University in Finland, where I was supervised by Prof. Tuomas Virtanen.
 As part of my doctoral studies, I worked on numerous topics in the domain of computational auditory scene analysis (CASA).
 Specifically, as my PhD topic, I studied sound event localization, detection, and tracking using deep learning methods.

-During my doctoral studies, I spent the summer of 2017 as an intern at the Creative Intelligence Lab (CIL) of Adobe Research in San Francisco, USA, working on the visualization of spatial audio for virtual reality (VR) applications with Gautham Mysore, Stephen DiVerdi, and Timothy Langlois.
+During my doctoral studies, I spent the summer of 2017 as an intern at Adobe Research, working on the visualization of spatial audio for virtual reality (VR) applications with Gautham Mysore and Stephen DiVerdi.
 In the winter of 2017, I was awarded the Nokia Scholarship by the Nokia Foundation encouraging my efficient and fast-progressing doctoral research.
-In the summer of 2018, I interned at Facebook reality labs (FRL) in Redmond, USA, where I mainly collaborated with Vladimir Tourbabin and Haytham Fayek.
+In the summer of 2018, I interned at Facebook reality labs (FRL), where I mainly collaborated with Vladimir Tourbabin and Haytham Fayek.

-I am currently the organizer of sound event localization and detection task at DCASE 2021, and the Technology chair at ISMIR 2021.
+I am currently organizing the sound event localization and detection task at DCASE 2022, and working as the Technology chair at ISMIR 2022.